-- 1. Turn all switches to "OFF."
+- Turn all switches to "OFF."

 - Secure boat.

-- 3. Remove passengers from boat.
+- Remove passengers from boat.

-- 4. Extinguish all flame producing items.
+- Extinguish all flame producing items.

-- Open fuel fill(s) by turning counterclockwise.
+- Open fuel fills with fuel fill key, counterclockwise.

-- 6. Put nozzle in the fuel fill opening.
+- Put nozzle in the fuel fill opening.

-- 7. The fuel delivery system will shut off when the tank is filled to the proper capacity.
+- Fill the fuel tanks slightly less than rated capacity to allow for expansion.

-- 8. Remove the nozzle.
+- Remove the nozzle.

-- 9. Install and tighten fuel cap until it clicks.
+- Install and tighten fuel cap.
+Do not to overtighten.

-- 10. Check the fuel compartment and below the deck for fuel odors.
+Check the fuel compartment and below the deck for fuel odors.
 If you smell fuel, DO NOT start engines.